mjstreet/intel-edison-simple-wifi-blink/README.md

 1.Connects to WPA network (add SSID/key in Sketch)

+2. Creates a simple server

-2.Turns on/off LED on Intel Edison (or on breakout board)
+3. Waits for a client connection and then turns on/off LED on Intel Edison (or on breakout board)

-3.Returns a simple message to the client, and disconnects them.
+4.Returns a simple message to the client, and disconnects them.